 Designed for students who wish to improve their understanding of the writing process, as well as their reading and writing skills through written responses to short reading assignments.
 Lab.
 Credit/no credit only.
+Open entry/open exit.
 Not transferable, not degree applicable.